bistaumanga/bistaumanga.github.com/_posts/2014-5-13-tsanomaly.md

 > We have to use roubust statistics such as **$ M_d $**:[Median], **$ IQR $** :[Inter Quartile Range], in favour of **$ \mu $** and **$ \sigma $**.
 The time series should be smoothened by **[causal][causal]** version of **Moving Median** or **Causal 1-D Moving Median Filter**.

-* It dows not captures the trend, i.e. What if the distribution of the time-series data is  multimodal.
+* It does not captures the trend, i.e. What if the distribution of the time-series data is  multimodal.

 > We have to capture the trend.
 One way to do this is smooth the time series signal, and model the residual for anomaly detection.
 The residual will have $ \mu = 0 $ and some standard deviation.